ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 #### From _Illustrated Sydney News and New South Wales Agriculturalist and Grazier (NSW : 1872 - 1881)_

 #### 1876-09-16 &middot; Sydney, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-ful lives are those that
+eautiful lives are those that
 blessSilent rivers of happiness, Whose
 hidden fountains but few may guest.
 Beautiful twilight at set of sun,
 Beautiful goal, with race well won,
 Beautiful rest, with work well done.
 Beautiful graves, where grasses creep,
-Where brown leaves fall, where drifts
+Where brown leaves fall, where
-lie
 </td></tr></table>

 ---